scnslabutsa/myhthelperEduContent/_episodes/FR4.md

 <!---title: Healthy Eating Guidelines<sup>19,20</sup>--->
 ---

+Eating healthy is fun, delicious, and good for your body in countless ways.
+Here are some guidelines to help you maintain a healthy diet.
+Learn them, practice them, and share them with your family and friends!

 Check with your medical team to see if you have any food or diet restrictions, and if needed, consult with a dietitian to create a nutritious, balanced eating plan.

 <p align="center">